Hugh Jackman and More to Be Honored at 2018 Hollywood Film Awards

 Hugh Jackman, Glenn Close and Damien Chazelle are among the lucky A-listers that are going to be honored at the Hollywood Film Awards this year.

 The X-Men star is taking his rightful place as Hollywood Film Actor at this year's awards.
-In 2017, the star dazzled fans in his performance for The Greatest Showman.
+He is being honored for his work in the new drama The Front Runner.

 Furthermore, Damien Chazelle continues his success with the honor of Hollywood Director award following the success of the film First Man.
 The French-American creative has swept many categories at prominent award shows in recent years for his work on hit movies La La Land and Whiplash.
 He is posed to continue his winning streak with this award under his belt as we head into awards season.